roboticeyes/rx/README.md

 ./rx
 ```

-You can also download a pre-compiled version of `rx` from [here](https://github.com/breiting/rx/releases).

 ## Setup your config file

 You need to create a configuration file in order to run `rx` properly.
-Create a new file (e.g. `rx.yml`) and add the following information:
+Create a new file (e.g. `rx.yml`) and add the
+following information:

 ```
 BaseURL: "https://rex.robotic-eyes.com"